Golden Horizon

 Tradewind Voyages 2022-2023 itineraries

-Tradewind Voyages 2022-2023 itinerary program (announced in June 2021) was divided into 4 collections that included a total of 23 different itineraries.
-Prices per person (per itinerary group) started at:
+Tradewind Voyages’ 2022-2023 itinerary program (announced in June 2021) was divided into four collections that included a total of 23 different itineraries.
+Prices per person (by itinerary group) started at:

-• The program's signature destinations included Southeast Asia, Japan (May-June 2022), Alaska (and the Aleutian Islands), Arctic Russia, Canada USA, Central and South America (August-October 2022/El Salvador, Nicaragua, Panama, Ecuador, Peru, Chile), Pacific Ocean Islands (Easter Island, Pitcairn Islands, French Polynesia, Tonga, New Caledonia, Vanuatu, Fiji, Solomon Islands, Cook Islands), Australia New Zealand (2023).
+• Signature destinations included Southeast Asia, Japan (May–June 2022), Alaska (and the Aleutian Islands), Arctic Russia, Canada/USA, Central and South America (August–October 2022/El Salvador, Nicaragua, Panama, Ecuador, Peru, Chile), Pacific Ocean islands (Easter Island, Pitcairn Islands, French Polynesia, Tonga, New Caledonia, Vanuatu, Fiji, Solomon Islands, Cook Islands), and Australia/New Zealand (2023).

-Golden Horizon's Maiden Voyage was eventually rescheduled for May 1, 2022, leaving out of Palma de Mallorca (Balearic Spain).
-The inaugural season (in the Mediterranean) included a total of 23x itineraries (see the above table of canceled cruises) visiting ports in the Western Med (Spain, France, Italy), Adriatic Sea (Albania, Montenegro, Croatia, Slovenia) and the Eastern Med/Aegean Sea (Greece, Turkey).
-The canceled Meditteranean 2021-2022 programs included homeporting in Palma, Civitavecchia-Rome, Split Croatia, Piraeus-Athens.
-The season had to end with the 14-night Transatlantic crossing (themed "Canaries to the Caribbean Voyage") followed by the Caribbean season (winter 2022-2023) with homeporting in Barbados (Bridgetown).
+Golden Horizon’s Maiden Voyage was eventually rescheduled for May 1, 2022, departing Palma de Mallorca (Balearic Spain).
+The inaugural season (Mediterranean) included 23 itineraries (see the above table of canceled cruises) visiting ports in the Western Med (Spain, France, Italy), the Adriatic Sea (Albania, Montenegro, Croatia, Slovenia), and the Eastern Med/Aegean Sea (Greece, Turkey).
+The canceled Mediterranean 2021-2022 programs included homeporting in Palma, Civitavecchia-Rome, Split (Croatia), and Piraeus-Athens.
+The season was to end with the 14-night Transatlantic crossing (themed “Canaries to the Caribbean Voyage”), followed by the Caribbean season (winter 2022-2023) homeporting in Barbados (Bridgetown).

 Photos of Golden Horizon